 Egypt’s Revolutionary Coup - Shlomo Ben-Ami.
 Exit from comment view mode.

 Click to hide this space NEWPORT BEACH – Imagine for a moment that you are the chief policymaker in a successful emerging-market country.
+You are watching with legitimate concern (and a mixture of astonishment and anger) as Europe’s crippling debt crisis spreads and America’s dysfunctional politics leave it unable to revive its moribund economy.
 Combattre le mal contagieux de l’Occident - Mohamed A. El-Erian.
 Thinking the Unthinkable in Europe - George Soros.
 Exit from comment view mode.

 Click to hide this space LONDON – Saudi Arabia may not have been directly implicated in the conspiracy that killed more than 3,000 people on September 11, 2001, but it has been consumed in a conspiracy of silence ever since.
 The Kingdom remains in sullen denial of the fact that the terrorists’ ideology – their inspiration to behave as they did – was created and nurtured within its borders.
+That stance appears to have been contagious, because the United States, too, has done everything possible to change the subject whenever the Saudi role in the 9/11 attacks is raised.
 La décennie du déni de l'Arabie Saoudite - Mai Yamani.
 Will the IMF Stand Up to Europe? - Kenneth Rogoff.
 Exit from comment view mode.

 Click to hide this space MELBOURNE – If the broad post-World War II prosperity that has endured for six decades comes to an end, both the United States and Europe will be responsible.
 With rare exceptions, politics has become a discredited profession throughout the West.
 Tomorrow is always treated as more important than next week, and next week prevails over next year, with no one seeking to secure the long-term future.
 Now the West is paying the price.
 President Barack Obama’s instincts may be an exception here, but he is fighting powerful hidebound forces in the United States, as well as a demagogic populism, in the form of the Tea Party, that is far worse – and that might defeat him in 2012, seriously damaging America in the process.
 Une Amérique responsable de son propre déclin - Malcolm Fraser.

 The Crisis of Fiscal Imagination - Dani Rodrik.
 Exit from comment view mode.